Unsupervised and Supervised Principal Component Analysis: Tutorial: Eigenfaces

-The top ten PCA directions for the PCA trained on the entire Frey dataset are shown in Fig. \ref{figure_projection_directions}.
-As can be seen, the projection directions of a facial dataset are some facial features which are like ghost faces.
+PCA and kernel PCA can be trained using images of diverse faces, to learn the most important facial features, which account for the variation between faces.
+Here, two facial datasets, i.e. the Frey dataset and the AT\&T (ORL) face dataset, are used to illustrate this concept.
+The AT\&T dataset has been used twice, i.e., (1) with human subjects as its classes and (2) with having and not having eye glasses as its classes.
+Figure \ref{figure_projection_directions} demonstrates the top ten PCA directions for the PCA trained on these datasets.
+As demonstrated, the projection directions of a facial dataset are some facial features which are like ghost faces in terms of appearance.
 That is why the facial projection directions are also referred to as ``ghost faces''.
-The ghost faces in PCA is also referred to as ``eigenfaces'' \cite{turk1991eigenfaces,turk1991face}.
-In this figure, the projection directions have captured different facial features which discriminate the data with respect to the maximum variance.
+The ghost faces in PCA are also referred to as ``eigenfaces'' \cite{turk1991eigenfaces,turk1991face} because PCA uses eigenvalue decomposition of the covariance matrix.

+In Fig. \ref{figure_projection_directions}, the projection directions have captured different facial features that discriminate the data with respect to the maximum variance.
 The captured features are eyes, nose, cheeks, chin, lips, and eyebrows, which are the most important facial features.
-This figure does not include projection directions of kernel PCA because in kernel PCA, the projection directions are not available as mentioned before.
-Note that the face recognition using kernel PCA is referred to as ``kernel eigenfaces'' \cite{yang2000face}.
+This figure does not include projection directions of the kernel PCA because in kernel PCA the projection directions are not available.
+Note that the facial recognition using the kernel PCA is referred to as ``kernel eigenfaces'' \cite{yang2000face}.
+The ghost faces (facial projection directions) of SPCA can be referred to as the ``supervised eigenfaces''.
+Facial recognition using the kernel SPCA can also be referred to as ``kernel supervised eigenfaces''.
+Figure \ref{figure_projection_directions} does not include projection directions of the kernel SPCA because the projection directions are not available in kernel SPCA.

-The reconstruction of training and test images after projection onto PCA are shown in Fig. \ref{figure_reconstruction_images}.
-We have reconstructed using all and also two top projection directions.
-As expected, the reconstructions using all projection directions are good enough.

-The recognition of faces using PCA and kernel PCA are called eigenfaces \cite{turk1991eigenfaces,turk1991face} and kernel eigenfaces \cite{yang2000face} because PCA uses eigenvalue decomposition \cite{ghojogh2019eigenvalue} of the covariance matrix.